-Attendance: You have to attend class regularly and do your reading and video assignments as posted and/or stated in class.
-Class attendance and participation in the in-class exercises are required and part of your grade.
-Excused absences are approved in advance or absences due to a documented emergency.
-Such documentation must be made immediately upon the student’s return to class.
-However, unexcused absences lead to an F on popup quizzes that may occur on the day you missed.
-Please understand that this is a college course – you are expected to be on time for class and have all the required material unpacked.
+Each unit gets graded.
+You have to do your reading, video watching, questionnaire, and problem assignments as posted and/or stated in the schedule.
+Participation in the google group discussions are required and part of your grade.
+Excused late submissions are approved in advance (prior to the due date) or due to a documented emergency.
+Such documentation must be made immediately upon the student’s being able to access the internet.
+However, unexcused late submissions lead to an F on the units you missed.
+Please understand that this is a college course – you are expected to submit your assignments on time.

-No late homework can be accepted (except in excused absences to be approved before the event).
-Late homework has to be submitted in writing and in readable style.
-“Readable style” means typed, double-spaced, using at least a 12-point font, one-inch margins, and in hard copy format.
-It is simply too tricky to edit and make comments in single-spaced type.
+All problems have to be solved in readable style, scanned in and uploaded to the problem sheet.
+“Readable style” means either clear hand writing or typed, double-spaced, using at least a 12-point font, one-inch margins, and in hard copy format.
+Latex is a great software to write equations.
 If you have not met these stipulations, I will return it to you ungraded.
-Late homework will not be accepted via e-mail or fax unless you make prior arrangements with me.
+Submission will not be accepted via e-mail or fax unless you make prior arrangements with me.

-It is the student’s responsibility to prepare homework in time.
-I strongly suggest that you plan and schedule your work and start working on your homework before it is due.
+It is the student’s responsibility to submit the assignments and participate in the discussion group in time.
+I strongly suggest that you plan and schedule your work and start working on your assignments before it is due.
 I recommend having backup systems in place so you can have all work completed on schedule.
 Getting work done on time is a key to early success in your business or scientific career.
 A major complaint of employers is that faculty do not instill a sense of responsibility in students.

 Writing etiquette: I expect that you use correct English grammar and spelling in all questionnaire, quizzes, in the final exam, and emails to me.
 This expectation is to practice being professional in your communication.